 The Lunar New Year, also known as Chinese New Year or Spring Festival, is celebrated by more than 20% of the world.
 Like Easter, it is calculated by the lunar calendar rather than the solar calendar – so the date changes from year to year, depending on the moon phases.
 Also, it is actually celebrated for 15 days – from the new moon to the full moon.
-In 2023, it begins on January 22nd.
-According to the Chinese Zodiac, 2023 will be the Year of the Rabbit.
-Our friends at Midtown Global Market tell us that the rabbit is a symbol of longevity, peace and prosperity in Chinese culture.
+In 2026, it begins on February 17th and ends on March 3rd.
+According to the Chinese Zodiac, 2026 will be the Year of the Horse.

 Here are some ways to celebrate at home or out and about the Twin Cities.